Royal Borough of Kingston upon Thames (25 011 306)

 My assessment

-2. The OT service told Miss B the Council would not remove a level access shower and replace with a bath because the shower met her long-term needs.
+2. The OT service told Miss B the Council could not remove a level access shower and replace with a bath because the shower met her long-term needs.
 A Council officer telephoned Miss B a few weeks later to arrange for her to attend an assessment centre.

 3. When Miss B went to the assessment centre she discussed the difficulties she was having with an assessor.
 The assessor advised her it was unlikely the Council could install a bath as the level access shower would meet her

 longer-term needs.
-The Council said the assessor order a grab rail and agreed to seek advice from the housing department about Miss B’s bath request.
+The Council said the assessor ordered a grab rail and agreed to seek advice from the housing department about Miss B’s bath request.
 Miss B contacted the OT following the visit to request a bath but did not receive a reply.

 5. The Council apologised to Miss B and said it would arrange a priority home visit to review Miss B’s bathroom, assess her needs and provide her with a copy of the assessment.
 It said it would also make referral to the housing department so

 Miss B’s needs could be considered.
-The Council told Miss B she could complain to us.

 Back to top